djha-skin/dan/README.md

 symbols in Clojure and Common Lisp are also scheme symbols.
 This was chosen on purpose.
 Now all lisps are well supported, as well as any other language using keywords.
 Just use a colon in the symbol name as normal.

+## How is this better?

+Since parsers have no way to distinguish between lists, sets, maps, or vectors -- everything is just a list -- the program must know the schema before hand and declare it.
+This is safer anyway.
+The right API will make this easy, regardless of the language.
+The upside is that since everything has order, typed languages have a much easier time since incremental parsing is possible.